At Royal London, we want everyone to be able to view and use our website with ease

 - Accessible infographics - Some of the pages on our site use visual infographics that are composed of large images.
 For each of these, we have provided an alternative accessible text version.
 This can be read by screen readers and will also be substituted for the infographics on smaller screens.

-We strive to ensure that our websites, wherever possible, meet the standards of the Web Content Accessibility Guidelines version 2.0 established by the World Wide Web Consortium (W3C).
+We strive to ensure that our websites, wherever possible, meet the standards of the Web Content Accessibility Guidelines version 2.1 Level AA established by the World Wide Web Consortium (W3C).
+The RoyalLondon.ie website is partially conformant with WCAG 2.1 Level AA standard, meaning that some parts of the website do not fully conform to this standard.
+We continue to work towards meeting the standard in full.

 Get in touch